YellowbrickData/YmSamples/noaa-ghcn-pds/README.md

 order by 1, 2
 ```

-Another sample, inspired and derived from this [blog article](https://medium.com/google-cloud/explore-visualize-200-years-of-global-temperature-using-apache-spark-bigquery-and-google-data-699ed8b3c67),
-showing the warmest days for each state for 2020:
+The following sample, inspired and derived from this [blog article](https://medium.com/google-cloud/explore-visualize-200-years-of-global-temperature-using-apache-spark-bigquery-and-google-data-699ed8b3c67) shows the warmest days for each state in 2020:

 ``` sql
 SELECT station_id, (((max_temp::float / 10) * 9 ) / 5) + 32 as max_temp_f, year_date, state, station_name